damarisbangean/paradigmsofglobalization/Key_Words_Frequency.md

 In general, we can see that the UN is always some years behind the WB in terms of including new concepts in their reports.
 The WB has the lead in the development determinant analysis.

+*It is important to note in the graphs below that they are not exactly to scale for each international organization.
+Notice that the values on the y-axis differ between graphs.
+However, as we are looking for the relative frequency of a term within an organization's report, we particularly look for the the trend - and, in particular, the years - when these terms began to figure more prominently in the organizations' reports.

 # Trade
-International trade has shaped economic performance and wealth of the world.
+International trade has undoubtedly shaped the economic performance and wealth of the world.

 Even if a wealthier world does not necessarily means more equity or a better quality of life for everybody, it is the first condition before thinking on redistribution issues.

 According to the graphs presented below, frequency of term "trade" moved along with economic cycles of the second half of the XXth century.
 For the UN, it reached a pick in the reports during the second wave of globalization, between 1960 and 1966, during the Bretton Woods order.

 It is important to notice that during this period, even if there were serious controls to capital movements, GDPs' of industrialized countries grew massively due to increases in international trade.
 For the WB, it reached its' highest peak during the third wave of globalization between 1980 and 1995.
 This period is characterized by